-The mineral deposits in hard water turn into limescale when they get hot.
+The mineral deposits in hard water turn into limescale when heated.
 This can spread over the heating elements in your appliances, decreasing life span and efficiency.

-As a result, your appliances may need repeated fixes or need to be exchanged ahead of time.
+As a result, your appliances may need repeated fixes or need to be exchanged earlier.

 Efficient Water Heaters